glideapps/quicktype/README.md

 # seamlessly.
 ```

-## Development
+## Contributing

-`quicktype` is open source so if you'd like additional options or a new target language, you can build it yourself and send a pull request. `quicktype` is implemented in TypeScript and requires `nodejs` and `npm` to build and run.
+`quicktype` is [Open Source](LICENSE) and we love contributors!
+In fact, we have a [list of issues](https://github.com/quicktype/quicktype/issues?utf8=✓&q=is%3Aissue+is%3Aopen+label%3Ahelp-wanted) that are currently low priority for us but that we'd be very happy to accept contributions for.
+Support for new target languages is also always very welcome.
+If you'd like to help and need assistance with anything at all, or would just like to talk things over, come [join us on Slack](http://slack.quicktype.io).

 ### Setup, Build, Run

+`quicktype` is implemented in TypeScript and requires `nodejs` and `npm` to build and run.

 Clone this repo and do: